-Since June 2016, the Maison de la Tour has become the Jardin de la Tour, with the friendly and talented chef Pascal Barnouin at the helm.
+Since June 2016, the Jardin de la Tour has become the Maison de la Tour, with the friendly and talented chef Pascal Barnouin at the helm.
 The restaurant -open daily- has an unconventional dining room, a large, leafy courtyard, cooking lessons…

 This is a tour unlike any other: there’ll be no getting lost in the maze of rooms that make up the Palais des Papes; nor dancing on Avignon Bridge.
 Avignon Gourmet Tours is, first and foremost, a tale of passion: Aurélie’s passion for Avignon, the city where she was born and raised, and gourmet Avignon, in particular, with its covered food markets, artisan food producers, old bakeries etc. In short, the tour reveals a surprising and unexpected Avignon, a haven for foodies.